ziapeltagames/one-eyed-willy/prison-of-pop-culture-peril.md

 It looks like a fire place is here, but it's completely bricked up.
 In front of the fireplace is a multi-colored dance floor and a disco ball.

+There is a dj booth facing the dance floor.
+It looks like it should hold a record player, but it is currently empty.
+If they're able to rig up a contraption to play the record from Abe's Hall, the fireplace opens up with a rumble.

+The Fratelli Zombies and One-Eyed Willy emerge from the darkness to the sounds of Dead or Alive's You Spin Me Right Round.
+The final battle begins!

 ## Main Hall

 The main hall has lots of images of movies and bands from the 1980s adorning the walls.
+The images morph and twist as the characters investigate them.
+The hall reflects the pop culture imagery in the character's heads (as does the entire island).
 The ceiling is very high, and can't be seen very well at all from ground level.

 There is a blue neon line going along the ground here.
+It is indicated on the map.
+This line is misleading.
+If followed it leads over various pit traps.
+The **pit traps** each require a DC 20 Reflex save to avoid.
+Or some other clever means.

-Up on the ceiling, out of site, is a different line of purple.
-Following the blue neon line leads to more traps.
+Up on the ceiling, out of sight, is a different line of purple.
+Following the purple line is safe!

 At the end of this hall is the Willy poltergeist face.
 Inside the wide open mouth is static, as if from a television.
 If a character goes through the static, they find themselves teleported to Slimer's Lair.
+This is a play on the classic Tomb of Horrors puzzle.
+However, in this case, there is a benefit to entering its maw!
+See the Slimer's Lair description below.

+So many people know about this trap that I felt the need to tweak it.

 To the right and left are doorways with white mist floating in them.
 The mist doorways have colored gems along them: blue, yellow, and red.
 Only touching both yellow and red along the purple line successfully opens the portal that leads to the music hall.
 When this is done, the mist turns orange and may be entered.
 In any other case, they are transported to the Gremlin Hall.

+Note that only the misty passage on the left (at the end of the purple line on the cieling) is the correct one!
+Going into the right portal, even after turning it orange, will result in getting teleported to Gremlin Hall.

+### First Pit Trap

+The first pit trap is 20' deep.
+A face hugger lurks in the bottom.

+### Second Pit Trap

+The second pit trap is 30' deep.
+There is a secret panel in the side about halfway up that leads to the trap door in the bottom of the Gremlin Room.

+### Third Pit Trap

+The third pit trap is 20' deep.
+There is a secret door along the wall in the bottom that leads to a passage to the floor in Slimer's Lair.
+This is another way to Slimer's Lair if no one goes through Willy's mouth.
+This is also the way out of Slimer's Lair if someone does!

 ## Slimer's Lair